nbrandaleone-blog/canary-blog/README.md

 This reference architecture is a companion to the blog post on [canary blue green deployments on ECS](https://aws.amazon.com/blogs/compute/ecs.../).
-In order to provide an automated and safe method of migrating traffic from a blue deployment to a green one, it leverages Route53 weights to adjust the traffic flow from one service to another.
+In order to provide an automated and safe method of migrating traffic from a blue deployment to a green one, this solution leverages Route53 weights to adjust the traffic flow from one ECS service to another.
-It associates a new service with a separate Application Load Balancer, leveraging ECS Event Streams to trigger the deployment.
+We associate a new service with a separate Application Load Balancer, leveraging ECS Event Streams to trigger the deployment.
 Once triggered, Step Functions handle the transitioning of traffic off of the blue ALB to the green one.
 If the Step Function detects a failure of the green service, it will automatically fail-back to the original configuration.
 This solution does not destroy the original service, so it does offer a safe and reliable method of transitioning traffic, including natural "connection-draining".
+Users will have to shutdown their old "blue" infrastructure manually once the cut-over is complete.
 The one concern users may have is that DNS propogation delay of approximately 60 seconds will be introduced between migration increments.